 - 1 cake mix, yellow or white will do

 - 1 can lemon-lime soda

 - 1 large bag frozen fruit, mangoes, peaches, strawberries, what you have on hand

 - In a 9 x 13 pan, spread out the frozen fruit

 - Sprinkle the entire box of cake mix onto the top of the fruit

 - Slowly pour the soda over the top of the cake mix (there will be dry spots, but try your best to cover as much as possible)

-- Bake for 1 hour or until the cake portions are cooked through and the fruit has softened
+- Bake for 1 hour or until the cake portions are cooked through and the fruit has broken down and gotten saucy

 - Remove from the oven and let cool.
 Serve with ice cream or whipped topping.

 1. Any frozen fruit will do.
 The best are stone fruits and berries, but at the end of the day, it all works.

 2. Keep it a white cake, yellow cake, or a french vanilla cake would be incredible as well!

 3. Keep an eye on the cake as you don't want the topping to burn.
 When the topping is baked through, and the fruit is very soft, the cake is done.